 storyteller. songwriter. sacred imagineer.

-Mia holds a degree from New York University, Tisch School of the Arts where she explored the intersection of performance arts and black identity politics.
-Her thesis presentation was an original one-woman interactive performance piece entitled Color Me.
-She is a graduate of Union Theological Seminary in the City of New York with a Master of Divinity degree where she concentrated on homiletics and psychology.
-While at Union, she was active in the Black Women’s Caucus and was the recipient of the Jonathan Kneeland Preaching Fellowship and the Karen Ziegler Feminist Preaching Prize.
+Mia’s academic work explores the intersection of performance art, spirituality, and identity.
+She holds a Master’s degree from New York University’s Tisch School of the Arts, where she examined the relationship between performance arts and Black identity politics.
+Her culminating thesis was an original, interactive one-woman show titled Color Me.
+Inspired by her pastor to deepen her theological imagination, she pursued a Master of Divinity degree from Union Theological Seminary in the City of New York, concentrating in homiletics and psychology.
+During her time at Union, she was active in the Black Women’s Caucus and awarded both the Jonathan Kneeland Preaching Fellowship and the Karen Ziegler Feminist Preaching Prize.

 Highlights